jayzun/vuejs-alert/README.md

 ## Option

-use Option to custom the component.
+use option to custom the component.
-Option is an object.
+option is an object.
 Use option in the following ways:

 ```javascript